Overview

 The broader stack looked like this:

-• Hyperion — an OLAP layer for scheduling extracts to network drives.
-Support ended years ago, with stability limitations
+• Hyperion — a deprecated OLAP layer scheduling extracts to network drives

 • Excel + Power Query — the analytics platform.
-Analysts connected to Oracle via ODBC, linked to Hyperion extracts and business spreadsheets, transformed in Power Query, and built pivots
+Analysts connected to Oracle via ODBC, transformed in Power Query, and built pivots.
+Business logic lived inside spreadsheets

-• 16GB laptops — where it all ran, often from home over slow VPN connections
+• 16GB laptops — where it all ran, often from home over 7 Mbps VPN connections

 Why I Built Something Different

-When I hit the limitations — Excel row limits, day-long rebuilds, no version control — I reached for what I knew: Python and SQL.
+When I hit the limitations — Excel row limits, day-long rebuilds, queries that crashed my laptop — I reached for what I knew: Python and SQL.
 Six months of exploration led me to dbt, DuckDB, and a local-first approach that worked within existing infrastructure rather than waiting for cloud approvals.

 The full story is in The Journey.